Pandicon/The-Golden/README.md

 ## How to run your code <a name="run-code"></a>

-All you need to do it run the interpreter file with Python 3.5 and higher.
+All you need to do it run the interpreter file with the `run` argument and a path to the maumivu.au file (for example `the-golden run .`).
+You will have to download a binary from one of the [releases](https://github.com/Pandicon/The-Golden/releases) (I recommend using the [latest one](https://github.com/Pandicon/The-Golden/releases/latest/)).
+Then you will have to set it up in a way you want - you can either run the binary from a specific place, or set it up as a custom command.

 ### Arguments <a name="run-code-args"></a>

 You can run the code with some arguments including:

--   The maumivu.au file location (you will be asked to provide it if you don't include it in the arguments)
+-   The maumivu.au file location
+-   Code to run if you don't provide the maumivu.au file location
 -   Some flags

 ### Flags <a name="run-code-flags"></a>